setting example

 ]

-because a middleware can depend on other middleware.
+The order in MIDDLEWARE matters because a middleware can depend on other middleware.

-stores the authenticated user in the session;
+For instance, AuthenticationMiddleware stores the authenticated user in the session;

-therefore, it must run after SessionMiddleware
+therefore, it must run after SessionMiddleware.

 A Django installation doesn’t require any middleware — MIDDLEWARE can be empty, if you’d like — but it’s strongly suggested that you at least use CommonMiddleware

-The MIDDLEWARE list is like an onion, each request
+The MIDDLEWARE list is like an onion, each request passes through from top to bottom

-is in reverse order (bottom to up
+and response is in reverse order (bottom to up).

 - CSRF middleware